 There are several factors to consider before signing a settlement:

-The payment – settlement agreements often come about when an employee may have a claim under employment law but agrees not to make it in return for compensation.
-You should therefore consider whether the amount is reasonable in comparison to what you may have received from a
+– settlement agreements often come about when an employee may have a claim under employment law but agrees not to make it in return for compensation.
+You should therefore consider whether the amount is reasonable in comparison to what you may have received from a tribunal

 The alternatives – If you cannot reach an agreement and the underlying issue is a dispute with your employer, the case may proceed to tribunal.
 You should consider the time, cost and emotional investment required for a tribunal claim.
 It may be worth accepting a reasonable offer in order to avoid a tribunal.